Venafi/ecosystem-docs/docs/Tools/Adaptable-Framework/3-writing-adaptable-drivers.md

 === "Adaptable Bulk Provisioning"
     This use case is similar to the "Adaptable App."
     The main difference is "Bulk Provisioning" was designed to provision *many* machine identities to a target using as few API calls as possible.
-    Choose this if you are building an solution between Venafi and a Machine Identity ***Consumer***, like a NGFW, traffic inspection device, or something else that needs many certificates with few connections to the target device.
+    Choose this if you are building a solution between Venafi and a Machine Identity ***Consumer***, like a NGFW, traffic inspection device, or something else that needs many certificates with few connections to the target device.

     [Adaptable Bulk Provisioning Full Documentation](https://docs.venafi.com/Docs/current/TopNav/Content/Provision/c-Provision-BulkProvisioning-about.php)